dougeby/IntuneDocs/intune/device-inventory.md

 >[!NOTE]
 > Intune collects app inventory only on corporate-owned devices.
 Apps are not inventoried on personal devices.
 > For Windows 10 PCs, only modern app inventory is collected on corporate-owned devices.
 Intune does not collect information about Win32 apps on the device.
+> Depending on the carrier you use with devices, not all inventory items might be collected.